openbraininstitute/entitysdk/.github/ISSUE_TEMPLATE/general.md

 about: For general OBI tickets (not bugs or feature requests)
 title: ''
 labels: ''
-assignees: GianlucaFicarelli
+assignees: eleftherioszisis

 ---

 ## Description
 Clear & concise

 ## Acceptance criteria
 - [ ] Include a checkbox list